-DAWNDINOS has launched a series of videos which explore the locomotor superiority hypothesis.
+DAWNDINOS has launched a series of videos by Emily Keeble, research technician from the Dawndinos team. which explore the locomotor superiority hypothesis.

 Video 2.
 Did early dinosaurs survive the Triassic-Jurassic mass extinctions around 200 million years ago because they were more athletic in some way(s)?
-The locomotor superiority hypothesis, is being tested for the first time by the ERC funded Dawndinos research.
+The locomotor superiority hypothesis is being tested biomechanically for the first time by the ERC-funded Dawndinos research.

 Video 3.
 Were dinosaurs special?
 Maybe not!
 In video 3 Emily explains now the diversity and disparity of archosaurs across the Triassic-Jurassic boundary might mean that dinosaurs weren’t “superior” but ” lucky” !